srhtakeba/ImageProcessing/USEME.md

 - remove the layer 'third'
 - export the top most visible layer as a png called 'withBlurMyFish.png'
 - override and re-save this project in a directory called 'myfish'

+# The GUI View
+## Starting the Application
+### New Project
+First thing to do is to *add* a layer.
+Do this by typing a desired layer title in the text box, and selecting `Add layer`.
+Once your layer is added, it should appear in the combo box in the panel below.
+Before importing an image to your layer, you must *select it to be the current working layer*.
+To do this, select your layer title in the ComboBox, and then click on `Set Current`.
+You can then `import` an image from your files.
+Note that once you have imported an image o certain proportions, only images of the same proportions can be imported in this model again.
+Once you have created your layer, you can also *set it to be visible/invisible*.
+To do this, select your layer from the ComboBox, and click on `visible` or `invisible`.
+At any time after you have imported an image for the first time in the model, you can *export the top most visible layer* with the `export` button.
+This will export the image with your desired file type and name, the exported image is what you see on the view.
+To transform an image on a layer, select the layer name with the image with `Set Current`, and use the `blur`, `sharpen`, `greyscale`, and `sepia` buttons.
+Note that if you are working on a layer that is underneath a visible layer, even by pressing the buttons you may not see the transformations in the view.
+To see the transformations on the view, make sure the current working layer is also the top most visible layer.
+To remove a layer at any time, type the layer name you would like to remove in the text box and click `Remove layer`.
+### Importing a script / Opening an old project.
+You also have the option to *import a script* for `Instagram OOD` applications.
+To do this, click on `Script` on the bottom most panel, and select the file containing your script.
+Only .txt files may be imported.
+To open an old project that you created with this GUI application, select the `main.txt` script file from the project directory from when you saved the project last, and import that into the application, your project should reopen where you left it off.
+### Saving your project
+Click on `save` at any time to *save your `Instagram OOD` as a project*.
+Choose a directory and a directory name for your saved project.
+This project will include `.png` files of all visible layers in the project, as well as a `main.txt` script file that can be used to re-open your project later on.